billkarsh/SpikeGLX/Markdown/UserManual.md

 and for activity visualization.
 Both imec and nidq streams can be used to record from probes, so can have associated shank maps.

-A rudimentary tool is provided to create, edit and save shank maps (and shank map (.smp) files).
+A rudimentary tool is provided to create, edit and save nidq shank maps (and shank map (.smp) files).
+However, the shank map is automatically derived from the imro table for imec probes; imec shank maps are internal, they are not edited or saved directly.

-> If you do not supply a map, the `default` layout depends upon the stream.
-The **imec** default layout is a probe with 1 shank, 2 columns, and a row count determined from your actual probe type and `imro` table choices.
-The **nidq** default is a probe with 1 shank, 2 columns and a row count equal to MN/2 (neural channel count / [2 columns]).
+> If you do not supply a **nidq** map, a `default` layout is used for MN channels.
+The default is a probe with 1 shank, 2 columns and a row count equal to MN/2 (neural channel count / [2 columns]).

-To make and use a custom map you must save it in a file.
+To make and use a custom nidq map you must save it in a file.
 The file format looks like this:

 ```